cinchy-co/Documentation/deployment-guide/deployment-installation-guides/kubernetes-deployment-installation/README.md

 **Tips for Success:**

 - You can return to this step at any point in the deployment process if you need to update your configurations.
 Simply rerun through the guide sequentially after making any changes.
-- The **deployment.json** will ask for your **repo username and password**, but ArgoCD may have errors when retrieving your credentials in certain situations (ex: if using GitHub).\
+- The **deployment.json** will ask for your **repo username and password**, but ArgoCD may have errors when retrieving your credentials in certain situations (ex: if using GitHub).
    \
-   You can verify if your credentials have been picked up or not by navigating to the **ArgoCD Settings** once you have deployed Argo in step 7 of this guide.\
+   To verify if your credentials are working, navigate to the **ArgoCD Settings** after you have deployed Argo in this guide.
    \
-   To avoid errors, we recommend using a [Personal Access Token instead.](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)
+   To avoid errors, Cinchy recommends using a [Personal Access Token instead.](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token)

       [Find more information here.](https://argo-cd.readthedocs.io/en/release-1.8/user-guide/private-repositories/)